jon-jacky/Piety/samples/README.md

 Wrapper:

-- **command.py**: provides the *Command* class, an interface to the Piety scheduler that provides *readline*-like functionality in a nonblocking interface to the Piety scheduler
+- **command.py**: provides the *Command* class, an interface to the Piety scheduler for terminal applications.
+It provides *readline*-like functionality in a nonblocking interface to the Piety scheduler.

 Wrapped applications: